liquid-collective/liquid-collective-protocol/natspec/WLSETHV1.md

 function mint(address _recipient, uint256 _value) external nonpayable
 ```

-Mint tokens by providing River tokens
+Mint tokens by providing LsETH tokens

-*Minted tokens are sent to recipient but are minted from the message sender balanceIt is expected that the message sender approves _value amount of River token tothis contract before calling*
+*Minted tokens are sent to recipient but are minted from the message sender balanceIt is expected that the message sender approves _value amount of LsETH token tothis contract before calling*

 #### Parameters